Unit-X/srt_to_udp_server/README.md

 1. Click the 'Actions' tab above
 2. Select your platform (to the left)
-3. Select the latest build (If you don't know what you're looking for)
+3. Select the latest build (If you don't know what you're looking for, it's the top most item in the list of builds)
 4. Downlod the binary under the Artifacts text.